|This article is incomplete.

 Birds you can see here include:

-Little Grebe, Great Bittern, Little Bittern, Black-crowned Night Heron, Squacco Heron, Cattle Egret, Little Egret, Grey Heron, Purple Heron, Eurasian Spoonbill, Greater Flamingo, Common Shelduck, Eurasian Wigeon, Gadwall, Common Teal, Mallard, Northern Pintail, Garganey, Northern Shoveler, Marbled Duck, Red-crested Pochard, Common Pochard, Tufted Duck, White-headed Duck, European Honey Buzzard, Black Kite, Western Marsh Harrier, Hen Harrier, Montagu's Harrier, Booted Eagle, Osprey, Red-footed Falcon, Eleonora's Falcon, Peregrine Falcon, Common Quail, Water Rail, Spotted Crake, Little Crake, Common Moorhen, Western Swamphen, Eurasian Coot, Black-winged Stilt, Pied Avocet, Stone-curlew, Collared Pratincole, Little Ringed Plover, Ringed Plover, Kentish Plover, Eurasian Golden Plover, Grey Plover, Northern Lapwing, Red Knot, Little Stint, Temminck's Stint, Curlew Sandpiper, Ruff, Common Snipe, Spotted Redshank, Common Redshank, Common Greenshank, Marsh Sandpiper, Green Sandpiper, Wood Sandpiper, Common Sandpiper, Ruddy Turnstone, Black-headed Gull, Slender-billed Gull, Audouin's Gull, Yellow-legged Gull, Gull-billed Tern, Little Tern, Whiskered Tern, Black Tern, White-winged Tern, European Turtle Dove, Common Cuckoo, Eurasian Scops Owl, Common Swift, Pallid Swift, Alpine Swift, Common Kingfisher, European Bee-eater, Eurasian Hoopoe, Eurasian Wryneck, Greater Short-toed Lark, Thekla Lark, Sand Martin, Eurasian Crag Martin, Barn Swallow, Red-rumped Swallow, Northern House Martin, Tawny Pipit, Meadow Pipit, Red-throated Pipit, Water Pipit, Blue-headed Wagtail, White Wagtail, Common Nightingale, Bluethroat, Black-eared Wheatear, Cetti's Warbler, Zitting Cisticola, Moustached Warbler, Eurasian Reed Warbler, Great Reed Warbler, Melodious Warbler, Sardinian Warbler, Common Chiffchaff, Firecrest, Spotted Flycatcher, Penduline Tit, Eurasian Golden Oriole, Woodchat Shrike, Common Starling, European Serin, Balearic Crossbill, Reed Bunting
+Little Grebe, Great Bittern, Little Bittern, Black-crowned Night Heron, Squacco Heron, Cattle Egret, Little Egret, Grey Heron, Purple Heron, Eurasian Spoonbill, Greater Flamingo, Common Shelduck, Eurasian Wigeon, Gadwall, Common Teal, Mallard, Northern Pintail, Garganey, Northern Shoveler, Marbled Duck, Red-crested Pochard, Common Pochard, Tufted Duck, White-headed Duck, European Honey Buzzard, Black Kite, Western Marsh Harrier, Hen Harrier, Montagu's Harrier, Booted Eagle, Osprey, Red-footed Falcon, Eleonora's Falcon, Peregrine Falcon, Common Quail, Water Rail, Spotted Crake, Little Crake, Common Moorhen, Western Swamphen, Eurasian Coot, Black-winged Stilt, Pied Avocet, Stone-curlew, Collared Pratincole, Little Ringed Plover, Ringed Plover, Kentish Plover, Eurasian Golden Plover, Grey Plover, Northern Lapwing, Red Knot, Little Stint, Temminck's Stint, Curlew Sandpiper, Ruff, Common Snipe, Spotted Redshank, Common Redshank, Common Greenshank, Marsh Sandpiper, Green Sandpiper, Wood Sandpiper, Common Sandpiper, Ruddy Turnstone, Black-headed Gull, Slender-billed Gull, Audouin's Gull, Yellow-legged Gull, Gull-billed Tern, Little Tern, Whiskered Tern, Black Tern, White-winged Tern, European Turtle Dove, Common Cuckoo, Eurasian Scops Owl, Common Swift, Pallid Swift, Alpine Swift, Common Kingfisher, European Bee-eater, Eurasian Hoopoe, Eurasian Wryneck, Greater Short-toed Lark, Thekla Lark, Sand Martin, Eurasian Crag Martin, Barn Swallow, Red-rumped Swallow, Northern House Martin, Tawny Pipit, Meadow Pipit, Red-throated Pipit, Water Pipit, Blue-headed Wagtail, White Wagtail, Common Nightingale, Bluethroat, Western Black-eared Wheatear, Cetti's Warbler, Zitting Cisticola, Moustached Warbler, Eurasian Reed Warbler, Great Reed Warbler, Melodious Warbler, Sardinian Warbler, Common Chiffchaff, Common Firecrest, Spotted Flycatcher, Penduline Tit, Eurasian Golden Oriole, Woodchat Shrike, Common Starling, European Serin, Balearic Crossbill, Reed Bunting

 The area is also rich in flowers, especially orchids including Bee Ophrys apifera, Bumble-bee O.bombyliflora, Sawfly O.tenthredinifera and Tongue Orchid Serapias lingua as well as nearly twenty other species.